Palestinians in Israeli custody: Prisoner exchanges and releases

 In 2011, the Israeli government released 1,027 Palestinian prisoners in exchange for Gilad Shalit, an Israeli soldier held by Palestinian militants in the Gaza Strip for more than five years.
 Hamas leader Ahmed Jabari was quoted in the Saudi Arabian newspaper Al-Hayat as confirming that the prisoners released as part of the deal were collectively responsible for the killing of 569 Israeli civilians.
 The agreement was the largest prisoner exchange agreement in Israeli history and the highest price Israel has ever paid for a single soldier.
 Gilad Shalit was also the first captured Israeli soldier to be released alive in 26 years.

 In October 2012, according to data compiled by the Israeli daily Yedioth Ahronoth, dozens of the prisoners released in the Gilad Shalit exchange had resumed terror activity.
 Many had joined the leadership of Hamas, others had developed weapons and fired rockets, some had recruited members to terrorist cells in the West Bank.
 Former prisoners in the West Bank have also engaged in violent activity, and Israel arrested 40 of them for rioting, throwing Molotov cocktails, funneling money to terrorism, and other acts.
 One cell in Hebron planted a bomb in Jerusalem and plotted to kidnap an Israeli soldier.
 However, a senior defense official stated that cooperation between Israeli security forces and Palestinian Authority was effective in tracking the individuals and preventing further attacks.

 In August 2013, the Israeli Cabinet agreed on a four-stage process by which 104 Palestinian prisoners will be released as part of a "confidence-building" measure aimed at boosting renewed Israeli-Palestinian peace negotiations.
 All of the prisoners slated for release were convicted for terrorism against Israel before the signing of the Oslo Accords in September 1993; most were either directly involved in the murder of Israelis and many were serving life sentences.

 In December 2013, Israel freed another 26 Palestinian prisoners under the peace talks brokered by US Secretary of State John Kerry.

+In November 2023 during the ceasefire, in exchange for the 240 hostages taken during the October 7 attacks, Israel propositioned to release 300 prisoners, most of them women and children.
+Over two-thirds of these prisoners had not been formally convicted of any crime or charged with any crime.
+As of 28 November, 150 prisoners have been released.
+Israel has banned large gatherings in the West Bank, making celebrating these returns difficult.
+Since the start of the 2023 Gaza war ceasefire, Israel detained 168 Palestinians, more than it has released.